-On paper, financial planning is pretty straightforward.
-But in reality, it gets complicated.
+On paper, financial planning is pretty straightforward, but in reality, it can get complicated.
 Not because of math or complexity but because our emotions get involved.
 When the markets get rocky, it's easy to let doubt about your investment plan creep in.

 1. It helps to put goals into a manageable perspective.
 Research suggests that people may be more likely to reach their goals when the goals are achievable.
-Converting a challenging big goal into smaller, sub-goals can help it feel more manageable.
+Separating accounts into their respective goals can help make saving and investing feel more manageable and measurable.
+Aiming to maintain emergency savings of 3-6 months' worth of essential expenses is an example of a goal you might be able to get your arms around more easily.
+Saving and investing for retirement, on the other hand, requires constant monitoring and maintaining.

 2. It keeps goals vivid and specific.
 Reminding yourself what you’re saving for can help ensure that you don’t lose sight of your goals.
 Long-term priorities can sometimes take a backseat as daily expenses and income rise and your life situation changes.

 Being very precise and intentional about the way you treat your financial goals also helps.
-If all your money is in one big account, with your daily spending money sloshing around with savings and your emergency fund, things can get fuzzy and you're more likely to dip into cash you planned to save.
+If all your money is in one big account, with your daily spending money sloshing around with your short-term goal savings and your emergency savings, things can get fuzzy and you're more likely to dip into cash you planned to save.
 But once money has been allocated to a specific goal, there's an added level of mental resistance to spending it.

 Giving each goal its own space can help keep the significance clear in your mind.
 It could be a column in the spreadsheet you use to track your progress, an envelope you use for saving, or an account at a financial institution.
 To make it particularly powerful, consider adding a descriptive, emotionally meaningful label.